bradyfuhriman/MontyHall/README.md

 This program was made to demonstrate the Monty Hall problem.
-For those unfamiliar with the paradox:
 > Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car;
 > behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors,
 > opens another door, say No. 3, which has a goat.
 He then asks, "Do you want to pick door No. 2?"